socketio/socket.io-website/docs/categories/01-Documentation/index.md

 <img src="/images/bidirectional-communication.png" alt="Diagram for bidirectional communication" />

-There are also several client implementation in other languages, which are maintained by the community:
+There are also several client implementations in other languages, which are maintained by the community:

 - Java: https://github.com/socketio/socket.io-client-java
 - C++: https://github.com/socketio/socket.io-client-cpp